yohanadwitiyo/MSI-GL63-9RC-ICC-Profile/README.md

 folder		: C:\Windows\System32\spool\drivers\color

-brightness	: -5 from max brightness
+brightness	: -5 from max brightness using keyboard shortcut or 50% Brightness from windows

 Note : This calibration is done by a service, so I don't know if it will all be correct